egorbronnikov/egorbronnikov.github.io/_pages/about.md

 <b>!!!!!
 CURRENTLY, THIS SITE IS UNDER DEVELOPMENT !!!!! </b>

-I am a Doctoral Researcher and PhD Candidate in Economics at the School of Business and Economics at Maastricht University (the Netherlands) and a Research Assistant at the Faculty of Economics at Harvard University (the USA).
+I am a Doctoral Researcher and PhD Candidate in Economics at the School of Business and Economics at Maastricht University (the Netherlands) and a Research Assistant at the Department of Economics at Harvard University (the USA).

 My research interests are Behavioural and Experimental Economics, (Behavioural) Game Theory, and Political Economy.